Siphon880gh/devbrain/Enterprise - DevOps, CI CD, DOCKER, Kubernetes, Jenkins, Redis, Linux, Scaling, Server Admin/__ Server Management - 2. Dedicated Server or VPS/_ GET STARTED - Setup VPS Checklist - Eg. Hetzner.md

 Because your server is setup to handle many different tech stacks, you're probably the type of developer that will touch different stacks at different points of your career.
 Let's improve the developer experience so it's easy to manage such complexity

 1. Tech folders
+   **Note**: This may have already been done especially if you had archived/unarchived the entire web root folder.
+In this case, you can skip this "Tech folders" step.

    Create folders that have symbolic links to your pm2 apps, your gunicorn apps, etc possibly named by their port numbers.
 Create a symbolic link to your supervisor app configs at the root (as siblings to whatever your app/ or apps/ folder is at)

 	- app